Skip to Content

 A Chicago motorcycle accident attorney can help victims of accidents understand their rights.
 An attorney can provide legal advice that is specific to your situation.
 By following the legal advice of an attorney, you will increase your chances of successfully receiving a settlement to compensate you for your injuries.

-Your attorney will act as your legal representative and negotiate with insurance adjusters to recover funds that will compensate you for your medical expenses, lost wages, pain and suffering and a variety of other injuries that you may have experienced.
+Your attorney will act as your legal representative and negotiate with insurance adjusters to recover funds that will compensate you for your medical expenses, lost wages, pain and suffering, and a variety of other injuries that you may have experienced.
 An attorney will help you understand how the law applies to your situation, which will allow you to make informed decisions.

 If a case cannot be settled with the insurance adjuster for a fair amount, then an attorney can file a lawsuit on your behalf to receive a money judgment.
 The attorneys at McNabola & Associates have over 60 years of experience representing injury victims.
 We will be your advocates for a fair and just result.